ClxS/ConveyorPlayground/README.md

 # Licence

-No Licence is currently provided.
+No Licence is currently provided (don't use it!).
 Code should only be used as reference material.
-This will probably change in the future! :)
+This will probably change in the future!

 # Build Process